What is the CHOICE Arrangement? ICHRA could become CHOICE

 • Employers could get $100 per employee per month for the first year

-• The tax credit drops to $50 per employee per month in the second year
+• The tax credit would drop to $50 per employee per month in the second year

-• Employees must have MEC and participate in the CHOICE Arrangement to qualify
+• Employees would have needed to have MEC and participate in the CHOICE Arrangement to qualify

-This tax credit could've created quite the incentive for small businesses to select the CHOICE Arrangement over the QSEHRA or traditional group health plans.
+This tax credit would have created quite the incentive for small businesses to select the CHOICE Arrangement over the QSEHRA or expensive group health plans.
+However, the Lower Health Care Premiums for All Americans bill removed this language.

 What's the status of the CHOICE Arrangement?

-The One Big Beautiful Bill Act passed both chambers of Congress, and President Trump signed the bill in July 2025.
-On May 22, 2025, it passed the House of Representatives by a vote of 215-214 with the CHOICE Arrangement intact.
-However, the Senate made significant changes to the bill, including eliminating the CHOICE Arrangement provisions.
+Previously, the One Big Beautiful Bill Act passed the House of Representatives by a vote of 215-214 with the CHOICE Arrangement intact.
+However, the Senate made significant changes to the bill, including the elimination of the CHOICE Arrangement provisions.

+PeopleKeep by Remodel Health is watching the progress of this legislation.
+We'll keep this page updated with the latest news.
 For now, it's a good idea to prepare for the potential changes.
-The ICHRA remains a viable health benefit option for organizations of all sizes.
-If you aren't offering a health benefit, or you're looking to control your costs, consider whether an ICHRA is a potential solution for your business.
+If you aren't offering a health benefit, or you're looking to control your costs, consider whether a CHOICE Arrangement is a potential solution for your business.

 If you want to learn more about the ICHRA and evaluate this option for your business, contact an HRA specialist.